fluxcd/helm-operator/docs/helmrelease-guide/reconciliation-and-upgrades.md

 the value of the annotation equals to `<namespace>:helmrelease/<name>`.

 The purpose of this annotation is to indicate that the cause of that resource is a `HelmRelease`.
-It is also functions as a safe guard during reconciliation to ensure the release is only managed by a single `HelmRelease`, as it is possible that due to a misconfiguration multiple `HelmRelease` resources exist with the same `.releaseName` set.
+It also functions as a safe guard during reconciliation to ensure the release is only managed by a single `HelmRelease`, as it is possible that due to a misconfiguration multiple `HelmRelease` resources exist with the same `.releaseName` set.